 An amazing fact about pumpkin flowers is that they contain more vitamin C than most fruits.

-Pumpkin flowers have several health benefits: are rich in vitamin B9 that enhances immunity against certain viruses, improve vision, and encourage bone strength.
+Pumpkin flowers have several health benefits: are rich in vitamin B9 enhance immunity against certain viruses, improve vision, and encourage bone strength.

 But as a result of their calcium content, it’s advised that we only give them slightly.